algorerhythms/plex_status/README.md

 Activate virtual environment:

-    . venv/bin/activate
+    source venv/bin/activate

-Now that the python virtual environment is running go ahead and install Flask into the virtual environment
+Now that the python virtual environment is running go ahead and install Flask and all dependencies into the virtual environment

-    pip install Flask
+    pip install -r requirements.txt

 Build/Develop
 -----------